 Kyphosis is most common in the thoracic spine, though it can also affect the cervical and lumbar spine.

-Methods of managing kyphosis have evolved over time.
-Today there are numerous effective therapy options for correcting a severe kyphotic deformity.
+Methods of treating kyphosis have evolved over time.
+Today there are numerous effective treatment options for correcting a severe kyphotic deformity.

 There are a number of different types and causes of kyphosis.
-Each of these is discussed in detail below along with specific symptoms and approaches to diagnosis.
+Each of these is discussed in detail below along with specific symptoms and approaches to diagnosis and treatment.

 50% of the adult population is affected by Hyper-kyphosis which is an abnormal forward curvature of the spine leading to a 'rounded back'.
 Medical conditions related to physical mobility, health status and quality of life can get developed as a result.
 Hyper-kyphosis incidence in women especially can cause them to experience difficulty in climbing stairs, slows down their walking pace and can even cause impaired balance.
 Moreover, there risk of falling, getting fractures and even mortality climbs.

 Hyperkyphosis is related to advancing age, lower values of bone mass, vertebrate fractures and degenerative disk disease.
 Age-related Hyperkyphosis is known to be responsible for reduced spinal extension, poor posture, reduction in back muscle strength, etc. However, the good news is that all these can be modified by following a set of prescribed exercises.